bballdave025/portfolio-amz-agi/README.md

 # portfolio-amz-agi
 Portfolio set up to go along with application for Amazon AI Content Expert II, Job ID 3045592.
 Made to showcase how my skills align with the job description.

+Want to see some of the images that go with some of the projects?
+Have a look at my [general portfolio](https://github.com/bballdave025/portfolio-resume), then come back to look at what's here!

 ## Ready for a Rebuild (Like those old, Under Construction, banners that used to be on some websites).
 ETA, 2025-09-10 at 08:00:00 MDT

 ## Regex + UNIX test tooling